lrkrol/SEREEGA/docs/README.md

 ### Component variability

 Just as activation signals can have an epoch-to-epoch variability, so too can the location and orientation of the signal's source vary.
-The `orientationDv` field of the component struct contains an _n_-by-3 matrix containing the maximum permissible deviation for each of the _n_ sources indicated for that component.
+The `orientationDv` field of the component struct contains an _n_-by-3 matrix containing the maximum permissible deviation for the orientation of each of the _n_ sources indicated for that component.

 Indicating more than one source for a component, as mentioned [above](#a-note-on-components-and-sources), results in a signal projected from all those sources.
 However, in versions of SEREEGA older than v1.1.0, this was interpreted as location variability of the source.
+For each epoch, it randomly selected one of the indicated sources to project the signal activation from.
 This behaviour can be reinstated using the `legacy_rndmultsrc` argument when calling `generate_scalpdata`.
 As such, you could use `lf_get_source_inradius` to get all sources around a particular point, and add all of these to a single component to simulate activity coming from variable locations in the same brain region.

 ### Using the GUI